gruppe-adler/grad_civs/README.md

 ## Features

+* automatically populate the map with civilians
+* dedicated to
+    * doing foot patrols
-* civilians patrol and drive around the country, alone and in small groups
+    * driving around the country
+    * living in houses (that they leave only to visit their neighbors)
+* everything is automatically offloaded to Headless Clients (if available)
+* interactions with players:
     * stop and raise their hands when threatened with weapons
     * vehicles will stop when you gesture at them (ACE 'hold' gesture)
     * ACE interactions: "back up vehicle", "carry on"
+    * will move out of player's way when getting honked at
 * will panic and flee in firefights
-* will move out of player's way when getting honked at
-* civilian players will get hints as to what a "grad-civ" civilian would notice (like, being pointed at with a gun, told to go away by ACE interact, ...)
+* civilian *players* get visual aids when trying to pose as AI civilians (like, if they're being pointed at with a gun, told to go away by ACE interact, ...)
-* civilians get assigned homes

 ## Dependencies